 Choosing Your Ideal WMS: On-Premise vs. the Cloud

-The debate over whether or not to host warehouse management systems (WMS) software on-premise or the Cloud has been a topic of debate since the mid-2000’s.
+The debate over whether or not to host warehouse management systems (WMS) software on-premise or to use a Cloud WMS Solution has been a topic of debate since the mid-2000’s.
 Even so, it remains a significant decision for businesses and calls into question what’s most important to each: flexibility, security, cost, or something else?

 In our latest QuickTake, our fulfillment and warehouse logistics specialist, Jamie Bobka, PMP, PMI-ACP, CSPO, talked through some of the primary considerations one must make when choosing the right WMS: from setup and go-live, through ongoing maintenance.